francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

 ## Initialize the control-plane node

-Open a shell in the `k8s-cp-01` environment.
+🖥️ Open a shell in the `k8s-cp-01` environment.

-1. Set some environment variables.
+1. Set some environment variables in order to download the right version and configure correctly all the components.

     ```sh
     export K8S_VERSION=1.25.6